 Van Gogh’s Starry Night has captured the imagination of countless millions.
 It has become one of the most popular fine art pieces of our generation.

 Here at Starry Night Media Van Gogh and his bold colorful paintings are the inspiration behind our marketing approach.
 We planned to use his famous painting as our website background.
 Unfortunately it’s square aspect did not nicely fill the displays of most contemporary devices.
 We employed Artist Nigel Andreola to match the impasto technique used by Van Gogh and expand his work in a way no other has yet equaled.

 “Designing a suit of armor, shield, and weapon is great fun.
 I decided to paint a guard posing in front of a wall wearing the set I created.
 In the fantasy genre most people, these days, paint dark violent scenes filled with mist and extreme action poses.
 I decided to compose a scene that’s more what you’d get if you where to snap a photograph of your buddy posing in the bright afternoon sunshine.
-Naturally if your planning on having your picture taken your going to want your armor polished till it shines.
+Naturally if you are planning on having you’re picture taken you’re going to want you’re armor polished till it shines.
 This guy’s squire is an expert.” -Nigel Andreola